 5/ Find something else that is as good, that gives a fair and balanced representation or the representation you like.

 6/ For every time you see someone share something from the racist magazine, whether in appreciation or in complaint, you reply with promoting the alternative.

 If you are complaining about the fashion magazine (or any racist entity for that matter) that you don’t like, more than you are supporting the version that you do like, then you are part of the problem.
 And that’s how to end racism.

-If those who really are disgusted work in this manner, Comsos will be doing every thing tomorrow to create balance.
+If those who really are disgusting work in this manner, Cosmos will be doing everything tomorrow to create balance.
 But you aren’t, and they learn from Vogue that you will be buying their following issues tomorrow.
 So wisen up and complain the right way.
 See more images below.